Step 1: Video Cameras are installed at key locations on the exterior of the school bus.

 Today, parents have enough reasons to worry about their children’s safety—sending them to school should not be one of them.
 It is illegal and incredibly dangerous for a vehicle to pass a stopped school bus.

-More than 400 children nationwide have been killed by drivers passing a topped school bus over the past four decades according to the Institute for Transportation Research and Education at NC State University.
+More than 400 children nationwide have been killed by drivers passing a stopped school bus over the past four decades according to the Institute for Transportation Research and Education at NC State University.
 The goal of the program is to improve the safety and transportation of students riding school buses.
 We are committed to reducing violations, collisions and injuries to keep our community safe.

 What is a school bus violation?